 Getting your head around the different types of taps on the market can be challenging.
 It’s not as straightforward as one might think.
-When we think of taps and faucets, we think of a spout that dispenses water; but if you’ve ever designed a kitchen or bathroom, you know that it’s not that straightforward.
+When we think of taps, we think of a spout that dispenses water; but if you’ve ever designed a kitchen or bathroom, you know that it’s not that straightforward.

 Choosing and installing the right tap for your space can add a coordinated feel to your bathroom or kitchen.
 Whether you’re looking to replace a leaking tap or give your bathroom or kitchen a revamp, having an understanding of the different styles of fixtures is essential.
 It’s important to choose a design that enhances the look of your space, without compromising functionality.

 So, when you’re struggling to choose the right tap for your home, you’ll most likely consider the most common styles of taps in Australian homes.
 To help you in your search for the perfect set of bathroom or kitchen taps, we have highlighted the seven most common tap styles in Australian homes.
 We’ll provide you with insight into how they operate, why they are popular and how to work out whether or not they will be suitable for your home.
 Read on to get the most from your kitchen or bathroom build or renovation.

 Basin Pillar Taps are the most common style found in traditional style, older Australian homes.
 While the name may sound unfamiliar, you’ve likely come across this style - think of two taps: one for hot water and one for cold water.

 The disadvantage of the separate spout design of pillar taps is that your water is dispensed in two extreme temperatures- out of one nozzle, you get scorching hot water, and out of the other, you get freezing cold water.
 To produce a temperature that’s ‘just right’, you’ll likely need to plug your drain and mix the water yourself in the basin.
 This might sound cumbersome, so if you’re looking for a more convenient option, consider a mixer-style tap.